Aniketyadav05/TIc-Tac-Toe/README.md

-Sure!
-Here's a well-structured `README.md` file for your **React Tic-Tac-Toe Game**, perfect for GitHub or any project showcase:

----

 ## 🕹️ Tic-Tac-Toe Game (React)

 A simple yet fun **Tic-Tac-Toe** game built using **React.js**, where two players (X and O) take turns.
 It includes interactive UI, winner detection, game history navigation, and dynamic messages after each move!